Purchased Stationery JE is an expense.

 What does recording a transaction in a precise manner mean?

-The Journal entry posted in the books of accounts shall be Specific for the GL accounts.
-If we consider the Stationery Purchase as an example, then the GLs to be involved for entry shall be Stationery GL and Bank or Payable GL.
+The Journal entry posted in the books of accounts shall be Specific to the GL accounts.
+If we consider the Stationery Purchase as an example, the GLs to be involved for entry shall be Stationery GL and Bank or Payable GL.

-Instead of Recording Accounts Payable, adding more reference to the GL Account helps in improving the context of entry.
+Instead of Recording Accounts Payable, adding more references to the GL Account helps improve the entry context.

-For suppose, Purchase of Stationery is from ABC Stationery Traders.
+For example, the purchase of Stationery is from ABC Stationery Traders.
 Then, it is more appropriate to record the entry with credit to ABC Stationery Vendor GL.

-What does adding a background of transaction means?
+What does adding a background of the transaction mean?

 We are following the concept of adding Narration and recording each journal entry in the books of accounts.

-Let’s consider the same example of recording the Journal entry for Stationery Purchased now.
-If the Purchase of Stationery is for the administration department or Payroll department, it requires a specific mention in the Narration.
+Let’s consider the same example of recording the Journal entry for Stationery Purchases.
+If the Purchase of Stationery is for the administration or Payroll departments, it requires a specific mention in the Narration.

-If the Purchase of Stationery is for a new project of the entity, then it should be capitalized.
-So, the entry being a debit to asset and credit to liability without proper context will result in unnecessary confusion.
+If the purchase of stationery is for an entity’s new project, it should be capitalized.
+Without proper context, the entry being a debit to asset and credit to liability will result in unnecessary confusion.

 Note: Nowadays, the term Narration has different names.
-For example, SAP requires adding the details in the text field.
-So, the Narration purpose is the same irrespective of its different names in various accounting software.
+For example, SAP requires adding details to the text field.
+So, the purpose of narration is the same irrespective of its other names in various accounting software.

 Purchased Stationery Journal Entry:

-Stationery Purchase journal Entry is similar to recording any other expenses incurred by a entity as part of its Ordinary Course of business.
-So, it is a debit to expenditure with a corresponding credit directly to Bank Account or to Liability GL.
-Lets see these entries in detail.
+A stationery Purchase journal Entry is similar to recording any other expenses incurred by an entity as part of its Ordinary Course of business.
+So, it is a debit to expenditure with a corresponding credit directly to the Bank Account or the Liability GL.
+Let’s see these entries in detail.

 1) Purchased Stationery Journal Entry

-Note: Generally, the GL Account description used for recording the Stationery transactions is Printing & Stationery GL.
-This is not a rule.
-But its more appropriate to follow the generic GL names.
+Note: Generally, the GL Account description for recording Stationery transactions is Printing & Stationery GL.
+This is not a rule, but following the generic GL names is more appropriate.

 2) Payment Entry